Looming-Tech/interview-calendar-api/README.md

 The API specification is for the candidate to decide, but it should follow the REST architectural style.
 Please provide basic documentation of it, so we can test.
 Please provide steps to run or deploy it on the internet.

-The implementation should be done with Node.js environment.
+The implementation should be done with Node.js or Python (Django, Flask, FastAPI).

-For simplicity, you could assume there is only one meeting owner (user).

-Bonus points:
+Strongly recommended is to:
-- use a database by choice
+- use SQL database: MySQL, Postgres
 - use Swagger for specification